A night market in Taipei with a blue color filter

 Determining if you need a visa to Taiwan

 Remember to check if you need a visa for your final destination, Taiwan, and also if you need transit visas based on your flight routes and where you’re stopping over.
 Please note that travel requirements are frequently updated, and we recommend that you check the latest entry requirements before your trip.
-(Note: You can navigate the page in different languages!)

 If you need a visa to enter Taiwan